Beaux Arts Village, Washington

 Beaux Arts (/'bouz 'a:rts/) is a town located in the Eastside region of King County, Washington, United States.
-It is the smallest municipality in the county, with a population of 299 as of the 2010 census and a land area of 0.1 sq mi.
-There is no town hall, with official city business meetings taking place in private homes.
+It is the smallest municipality in the county, with a population of 317 as of the 2020 census and a land area of 0.1 sq mi.

 The town, a suburb of Seattle and Bellevue, is one of the most affluent areas in the metropolitan area.
 Based on per capita income, Beaux Arts Village ranks 7th of 522 areas in the state of Washington to be ranked.

 History

 Beaux Arts Village was founded in 1908 as an artists' colony and named after the Western Academy of Beaux Arts to which its founders belonged.
 At the time, one could purchase membership in the Academy for $200 (today membership in the Academy comes with home ownership).
 The town was formally incorporated in 1954.

 Geography

 Beaux Arts Village is located on the eastern shore of Lake Washington north of Interstate 90.
-The city is surrounded on the north, east, and south, by the city of Bellevue, and on the west by Lake Washington.
+The town is surrounded on the north, east, and south by the city of Bellevue, and on the west by Lake Washington.
+There is no town hall, with official town business meetings taking place in private homes.
+The meetings are open to the public.

 According to the United States Census Bureau, the town has a total area of 0.17 sqmi, of which, 0.09 sqmi is land and 0.08 sqmi is water.

 The entire shoreline of the town is owned by the Western Academy of Beaux Arts, thus reserving use of the Lake Washington beach for residents and their guests only.